HouseCalls is check-in care that comes to you

 What to expect during a HouseCalls visit

-During a HouseCalls visit, you’ll meet with the same types of professionals you’d see in a doctor’s office — a licensed physician, nurse practitioner or medical assistant.
+During a HouseCalls visit, you’ll meet with the same types of professionals you’d see in a doctor’s office — a licensed physician or nurse practitioner.
 They’ll answer your health-related questions, perform a physical exam and offer a health screening in the comfort of your own home.
 If you choose, your family members, loved ones or caregivers are welcome to sit in on this visit and ask additional questions.
 A typical visit will range from 45 minutes to a full hour.

 The results of your exam and screening will be forwarded to your primary care provider (PCP) and you’ll receive a summary of your visit in the mail.